 If you’re looking for the perfect, fluffy and naturally sweetened buttercream, look no further!
 This swiss meringue buttercream is my go-to recipe for frosting cakes and cupcakes.
 I love it because it’s not ridiculously sweet, like powdered sugar buttercream, plus it’s so creamy and pipes perfectly too!

 Don’t be intimidated by making meringue.
 The hardest part is waiting for the meringue to form as it can take up to 15 minutes to fluff up.
 After adding in all your butter, sometimes the mixture can begin to curdle.
-If this happens, don’t freak out (like I did the first time!😂) This usually happens if the butter is too warm, but if you just keep whipping it, it will come together in a few minutes.
+This happens if the butter is added too quickly and the fat and liquid can’t emulsify correctly or if the butter is too warm or too cold (temperature difference).
+If this happens, don’t freak out (like I did the first time!😂) usually if you just keep whipping it, it will come together in a few minutes.
 Butter that is softened but still a little cold in the center usually works best.

 Watch me make this buttercream in this video tutorial!